Imperative computation in F# (II.) - Writing break and continue

 will be done in the code that builds computation representing two F# looping constructs -

-loops.
+for and while loops.
 Let's start by looking at the computation type.

 Designing the computation type